23 Cloud microphysics

 \[ \begin{align} \frac{2}{r}\frac{\partial\rho_v}{\partial r} + \frac{\partial^2\rho_v}{\partial r^2} &= \left(\rho_{v,a} - \rho_{v,\infty}\right)\left(-\frac{2a}{r^3} + \frac{2a}{r^3}\right) = 0,\\ \rho_v\left(a\right) &= \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{a} = \rho_{v,a},\\ \rho_v\left(r\to\infty\right) &= \rho_{v,\infty} + \left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{\infty} = \rho_{v,\infty}. \end{align} \]

-The corresponding mass flow density into the drop at the surface is therefore according to Eq.
-(5.208)
+The corresponding mass flux density into the drop at the surface therefore reads, according to Eq.
+(5.208),

 \[ \begin{align} j &= \psi\frac{\partial\rho_v}{\partial r} = -\psi\left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{a}{a^2} = -\psi\left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{1}{a}. \end{align} \]

-If you integrate this over the entire surface, you get the growth rate of the mass of a drop:
+Integrating this over the entire surface, one obtains the growth rate of the mass of a drop:

 \[ \begin{align} \frac{dm}{dt} &= 4\pi a^2j = -4\pi a^\psi\left(\rho_{v,a} - \rho_{v,\infty}\right)\frac{1}{a} = 4\pi a\psi\left(\rho_{v,\infty} - \rho_{v,a}\right) \end{align} \]